Blursoftwares/JAVASCRIPT/15-javascript-projects/projects/simple-calculator.md

 Congratulations on building your simple calculator!
 This project has introduced you to fundamental concepts in programming, including handling user input, performing calculations, and dynamically updating the UI.
 You can enhance this project further by adding more features such as keyboard support, scientific operations, or memory functions.
 ```

-Feel free to adjust the README to fit any additional features or requirements for your calculator project!
+Feel free to modify the README further to include any additional features or instructions you may want to implement in your calculator project!